ataylorme/Advanced-WordPress-on-Pantheon/README.md

 Then, use `lando start` and `lando stop` to start and stop the local development environment.

-After your first time running `lando start` you will need to download dependencies.
-To do this run the commands below:
+After cloning this repository you will need to download dependencies.
+This should happen automattically when starting Lando but can also be done manually with the commands below:
 * `lando composer-install`
 * `lando gulp-build`

-You can also run tests locally on Lando with the commands below:
+Tests can also be run locally on Lando with the commands below:
 * `lando composer local-behat`
 * `lando composer unit-test`